publitas/docs/source/index.md

 Error Code | Meaning
 ---------- | -------
-404 | Not Found -- The path or document could not be found 405 | Method Not Allowed -- You tried to access the api with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 418 | I'm a teapot
+404 | Not Found -- The path or document could not be found 405 | Method Not Allowed -- You tried to access the API with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 418 | I'm a teapot
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.